anaef/lua-linear/doc/Program.md

 The function creates a temporary, sorted copy of the values, and then uses linear interpolation to calculate the normalized ranks.

+## `linear.spline (x, y [, boundary [, extrapolation [, da, db]]])`

+Returns a cubic spline interpolant for the specified vectors `x` and `y`, where $y_i = f(x_i)$.
+The returned function accepts a single argument from the domain of vector `x`, and returns the interpolated value from the domain of vector `y`.
+The lengths of the vectors `x` and `y` must match, and be at least `3`, or `4` in case of the *not-a-knot* boundary condition.
+The components of vector `x` must be strictly increasing.

+The argument `boundary` controls the boundary conditions of the interpolant, and can take the value `"not-a-knot"` (the default), `"natural"`, or `"clamped"`.
+If set to `"clamped"`, the arguments `da` and `db` must be provided, specifying the derivative of the underlying function at the first and last value of vector `x`, respectively.

+The argument `extrapolation` controls the extrapolation behavior of the interpolant, and can take the value `"none"` (the default), `"const"`, `"linear"`, or `"cubic"`.
+If set to `"none"`, the interpolation function generates an error when extrapolation is attempted; if set to `"const"`, the function returns the first or last value of vector `y`, respectively; if set to `"linear"`", the function expands the linear coefficient from the first or last polynomial, respectively; if set to `"cubic"`, the function expands the full first or last polynomial, respectively.